 Albatrellus flettii, described from Washington, is a common beautiful blue capped species (with white pores), at least when fresh, although the blue may fade and then they look identical.

 In fact, they may be identical.
 European ITS DNA of A. confluens matches local sequences of A. flettii exactly.
 For some reason, it is never blue in the EU, but almost always starts out blue in the PNW (and the few times it wasn't was perhaps because it was found old and already faded).
 If it's decided that it's just one species, A. confluens is a much older name.
 We need to study more genes than just ITS and look for other differences.
 Is starting out blue enough of a difference to keep our own species name?

 Albatrellopsis flettii © Bryce Kendrick, Danny Miller and Danny Miller, the blue fading to orange-brown.

-This rare species is also easily recognized by its bright blue pores as well as cap.
+This rare species described from Washington is also easily recognized by its bright blue pores as well as cap.
 It is much smaller (<5 cm) than Albatrellopsis flettii (5-20 cm) and stays consistently blue.

 Neoalbatrellopsis subcaeruleoporus © Ian Gibson

 unsequenced Scutiger cf ellisii © Danny Miller, S. cf pes-caprae © Michael Beug

 Xeroceps skamania - This dark brown capped species is smooth to slightly felty, and may crack in age, but is not scaly like Scutiger.
 The pores are yellowish even when young, they don't stain yellow.
 It was described from Skamania Washington, but the DNA has now been found in Oregon too, at least at Breitenbush.
 This species is probably most easily mistaken for Xanthoporus syringae, the yellow-brown capped and yellowish pored former Albatrellus that is actually in the Polyporales order.